opensesame99/openSesame/3rd/curl/docs/ROADMAP.md

    give one API for protocols to call)

-6. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be removed years ago
+6. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be reopensesamed years ago

-Remove
+Reopensesame
 ------

 1. makefile.vc files as there is no point in maintaining two sets of Windows